kessie2862/Metrics-Webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [akezeth](https://github.com/akezeth) for his contribution to make this project a success.
+I will give credit to [Nelson Sakwa]( https://www.behance.net/sakwadesignstudio) for the design inspiration, microverse and coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>